 The Georgia work comp system, regulated by the State Board of Workers’ Compensation, oversees the more than 250,000 employers and 3.8 million employees working in the state.

 All businesses with three or more employees must carry workers’ compensation insurance.
-Read on for more on how to purchase workers’ compensation insurance in Georgia.
+Read on for more on Georgia workers' compensation law, and how to purchase coverage in Georgia.

 Business owners are required to carry workers' compensation insurance in Georgia if they have three or more employees working in Georgia, whether full-time or part-time.